greatislander/c2lc-project-website/src/activities/draw-shapes.md

 ## Level Up!

-* Ask learners to replace and/or delete action blocks in their sequence using the action panel
+* Ask learners to replace and/or delete action blocks in their sequence using the action panel.
+* Ask learners to use the Loop action block for any part or their sequence that is being repeated.